-Figure 6.17: Resource Calendar Management Form
+Figure 6.17: Resource Calendar Management

-- All Participants: Allows you to add entries that apply to all participants.
-Lists all the All Participants entries for the selected date. - All Assets: Allows you to add entries that apply to all assets (i.e. non-human resources).
-Lists all the All Assets entries for the selected date. - Selected Participant: Enables the Resource dropdown list beneath it, and allows you to select an individual participant from that list.
-Once selected, all the existing entries for the participant for the selected date are listed, and allows new entries to be added for the participant. - Selected Asset: Enables the Resource dropdown list beneath it, and allows you to select an individual asset from that list.
+- All Assets: Lists all the All Assets (non-human resources) entries for the selected date and range.
+Allows you to add entries that apply to all assets. - Selected Participant: Enables the Resource dropdown list beside it, and allows you to select an individual participant from that list.
+Once selected, all the existing entries for the participant for the selected date are listed, and allows new entries to be added for the participant. - Selected Asset: Enables the Resource dropdown list beside it, and allows you to select an individual asset from that list.
 Once selected, all the existing entries for the asset for the selected date are listed, and allows new entries to be added for the asset.